Teksta versija

 8) determine the training needs of internal auditors;

 Section 10.
-Co-ordination of Internal Audit
+Co-ordination of the Internal Audit

-(1) The Ministry of Finance shall be responsible for the co-ordination of internal audit and unified planning of long-term development of internal audit.
+(1) The Ministry of Finance shall draw up an internal audit policy the objective of which is to provide assurance of the operation of the internal control system in ministries and institutions.
+The Ministry of Finance shall be responsible for the co-ordination of internal audit and the unified planning of long-term development of the internal audit.

 2) to co-ordinate the training and improvement of professional qualification of internal auditors;

-5) to supervise the certification system of internal auditors; and
+5) to supervise the certification system of internal auditors;

 Chapter III